Rangers vs. Athletics Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Max Scherzer (10-4) will take to the mound for the Rangers and make his 21st start of the season.
+- The Rangers will hand the ball to Jordan Montgomery (7-9) for his 23rd start of the season.

 - He's looking to extend his two-game quality start streak.